 For instance, egg tray manufacturers recycle the waste cartons and paper bags for making the paper pulp that is molded into the desired shape.
 Following the egg tray drying and hot press processes, the egg cartons can be reused for packing high volumes of eggs, cushioning them during transportation.

 Similarly, an Italian design company, WhoMade has come up with an innovative solution to tackle food scrap.
 The firm has introduced biodegradable disposable plates made from food waste such as groundnut shells and carrot peels.

 Over the past few decades, the growing concern regarding global warming and resource conservation associated with food wastage has persuaded both public and private organizations to take corrective measures to process waste in an eco-friendly manner.
-Use the above-mentioned strategies to effectively recycle food waste, diverting organic matter from the landfill and reducing the ensuing the GHG emissions.
+Use the strategies mentioned above to recycle food waste effectively, diverting organic matter from the landfill and reducing the ensuing GHG emissions.

 Author: Rachel Oliver